Zolyn/derive_adhoc/README.md

  * **`$ftype`, `$ttype`**:
    The type of the field, or the toplevel type.
-   This contains all necessary generics.
+   This contains all necessary generics (as names).
    For the toplevel type it contains a path prefix iff the driver type argument to
    `derive_adhoc!{ }`